codacy/docs/docs/getting-started/codacy-quality-quickstart.md

 ---
-description: Set up Codacy to automatically analyze your source code and identify issues as you go, helping you develop software more efficiently with fewer issues down the line.
+description: Set up Codacy Quality to automatically analyze your source code and identify issues as you go, helping you develop software more efficiently with fewer issues down the line.
 Codacy notifies you of security issues, code coverage, duplication, and complexity in every commit and pull request.
 nav_step: 0
 ---

-# Codacy quickstart (5 min)
+# Codacy Quality quickstart (5 min)

-Codacy is an automated code quality and coverage platform that analyzes your source code and identifies issues as you go, helping your team ship robust software by scanning over 40 programming languages, such as JavaScript, Python, Java, C#, and PHP.
+Codacy Quality is an automated code quality and coverage platform that analyzes your source code and identifies issues as you go, helping your team ship robust software by scanning over 40 programming languages, such as JavaScript, Python, Java, C#, and PHP.

 Check out our product demo for an overview of Codacy's main features (recorded on February 4, 2022):